-The kitchen has always been the heart of the house because of its cosy ambience.
+The kitchen has always been the heart of the house because of its cosy ambiance.
 But sometimes it needs a little accessorising to keep things toasty during those cold days.
 Try throwing down a few warm-coloured rugs and don’t forget to put the kettle on – you can’t make it through winter without a mug, or three, of hot Rooibos.

 Candlelit dinners should not be reserved for special occasions.
 Light a couple of those bad boys during dinner – they’ll create a comfy vibe and emit a bit of welcome heat.
 Just remember to keep a bucket of sand, a bucket of water and a wet blanket handy just in case you set the curtains on fire.
 Touch wood.
 Not today, winter.